OliHickie/oompah-brass-main/README.md

 * I used **Chrome Developer Tools** to test site for responsiveness across different devices.
 * All links were tested to make sure they were working and that they were opening in a new window.
 * All media/carousel/soundcloud elements were checked for functionality.
-* I tested the website on various devices such as iPhone, Android phone an iPad at home.
+* I tested the website on various devices such as iPhone, Android phone and iPad.